-This division of the hospital provides care for patients with life-threatening conditions like serious injuries, accidents, or illnesses.
+The ICU is the division of the hospital that provides care for patients with life-threatening conditions like serious injuries, accidents, or illnesses.
 Individuals receive 24/7 monitoring and life support, if necessary, from highly skilled specialists.
 There is an array of high-quality equipment, including a patient monitor, ventilator, defibrillator, CPAP & BiPAP system, infusion pump, and syringe pump.

 Why do individuals get admitted into the ICU?

-People may have to go to the ICU because they need major support due to a critical condition.
+Someone may be admitted to the ICU because they need critical medical support.
 Some patients may be admitted for a failing organ system or a terminal/chronic illness.
 Others may be admitted following a major surgery, car accident or intense burn, or when a serious infection arises (like sepsis or pneumonia).

 What happens in an ICU?

-The ICU can be unnerving for many people admitted and their family or friends.
-Often, these feelings arise from the many wires, tubes, lines, and loud monitoring equipment in the ICU.
+An ICU provides 24-hour care for individuals with life-threatening conditions.
+The ICU can be unnerving for admitted patients and their family or friends.
+Often, this nervousness is caused by the life support machines—the many wires, tubes, lines, and loud monitoring equipment in the ICU.
 Much of the time, patients will be connected to a large variety of machines, such as a vitals monitor, so staff can pay close attention to them.
 They may be attached to a ventilator if they have trouble with breathing.